nemmusu/powerbi-extractor/README.md

 ## Disclaimer

 This tool is provided "as is", for educational and research purposes only.
 Do not use it against environments you do not have explicit authorization to assess.

+🔒 This tool is always distributed as open source Python code.
+⚠️ Beware of any repositories or sources offering this program as a precompiled `.exe` — they are **not** official and may be malicious.